caiwuu/openCap/SECURITY.md

 ### 🏆 Recognition

-We appreciate security researchers who help us maintain the security of Jietu:
+We appreciate security researchers who help us maintain the security of OpenCap:

 - **Acknowledgment**: We will acknowledge your contribution in our security advisories (with your permission)
 - **Hall of Fame**: Security researchers will be recognized in our project documentation